johnpaulavion14/trial/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add e-wallet payment processing feature
-- [x] Add Google Maps Api
+- [x] Add Graph of Total Income
 - [ ] Complete the front end
-- [ ] Add credit card processing feature
+- [ ] Add List of Expenses
-- [ ] Add dashboard component
+- [ ] Add Payment through Gcash
-- [ ] Add messaging feature
+- [ ] Add Connection to Printer to print receipt

 See the [open issues](https://github.com/23nith/calamity-prevention-app-be/issues) for a full list of proposed features (and known issues).